zverok/zverok.github.io/_posts/2020-11-19-arg_defaults.md

 One might also imagine my initial example (with `fail`) extended for some _very friendly_ API to use like `fun(arg: friendly_fail(:arg))`, which fetches large explanatory string from constant/`i18n` config, enriches it with calling context (like, "if caller contains _this_, we are saying `this shouldn't be called from <framework>`") and raises Very Friendly Exception.

-Not you _should_ do something like this anytime soon, but rather "it is interesting you can, and probably some day you'd like to try".
+Not you _should_ do something like this anytime soon, but rather "it is interesting that you can, and probably someday you'd like to try".

 Have fun!